Suareguen/Errors-Guide/README.md

 In cases where specific types of discrepancies occur in the database schema and the alter: true option is used, Sequelize may attempt to create multiple keys to resolve the issue.
 To solve this problem, the```alter``` option is removed from ```sync({ alter: true })```.

 ### Router.use() requires a middleware function but got a Object

+This means you are using the use() method of the Express router with an object instead of a valid middleware function.
+In Express.js, middlewares are functions that have access to the request object (req), response object (res), and the next middleware function in the application's request-response cycle.
+An object cannot be used as middleware in Express.

+To fix this error, check where you are using the use() method in your code and make sure you are passing a valid middleware function.
+Ensure that the variable you are passing to use() is indeed a function and not an object.